craftercms/docs/source/.new-ia/contribute/index.rst

 Acknowledgements
 ----------------

-Crafter CMS is made possible by the following open source software:
+CrafterCMS is made possible by the following open source software:

 .. toctree::
    :maxdepth: 1